Options

 >>> assert hasattr(pub, "networkmanager")

-All these file managers offer the currentdir property (which so far does not support the with syntax) to change the directory selected for reading or writing data.
-The only file manager providing other user-relevant options (which do support the with syntax) is SequenceManager.
-One example is filetype for choosing between the ASCII, NetCDF, and Numpy file formats.
+The only file managers providing other user-relevant options (which do support the with syntax) are ConditionManager and SequenceManager.
+One example is option filetype for choosing between the ASCII, NetCDF, and Numpy file formats.

 When working with XML files, HydPy offers more flexibility for the file managers’ options than for those of class Options.
 When setting each option once and for all, one could not, for example, read meteorological input data from NetCDF files of one directory and write discharge data to ASCII files in another directory.
 Therefore, HydPy’s XML support offers two exceptions, which are both illustrated, for example, by the single_run.xml file supplied with the HydPy-H-Lahn example project.
 First, the XML element conditions_io allows for specifying separate directories for reading and writing condition files.
 Second, the XML element serios_io can contain multiple readers and writers, and one can specify individual option values for each.